VladislavGlupak/Challenge_3/README.md

 * earlier, middle and late days.

 An analysis of the entire period showed that the price of bitcoin did not differ greatly between both exchangers.
-It is obvious when check plot and summarystatustics.
+It is obvious when check plot and summary statistics.

 Bitstamp: